rafael2k/8086-toolchain/readme.md

 # ELKS 8086 Toolchain

+ELKS 8086 Toolchain is a work-in-progress project for providing a native ELKS 8086 C compiler toolchain.

 This is a fork of the upstream 8086-toolchain, which contains a neat NASM version, and the c68/c86 C compiler by Matthew Brandt, Christoph van Wuellen, Keith and Dave Walker.
 I also added dev86's cpp and ld.